sahilrajput03/learn-raspberry/using-mongodb.md

 # verify container details
 docker ps
 ```

+*Fyi: You can also use Ubuntu Bionic - LTS 18.04 image as well by using `sudo docker run -d -p 27017:27017 -v ~/data:/data/db --name mongo mongo:bionic`.*

 ## Why I must install 4.* only (and NOT version 5.x or 6.x of mongodb)?